top of page

 Autism (ASD)

 Autism is a lifelong developmental condition that affects how people perceive the world and interact with others.
 Autism is a spectrum condition.
 All autistic people share certain difficulties but being autistic will affect them in different ways.
 Some autistic people also have learning disabilitiesmental health issues or other conditions, meaning people need different levels of support.
 All people on the autism spectrum learn and develop.
-With the right sort of support, all can be helped to live a more fulfilling life of their own choosing (autism.org.uk)
+With the right approach, all can be helped to live a more fulfilling life of their own choosing (autism.org.uk)

 There are lots of approaches and strategies that can help young people with autism and their families manage the difficulties associated with autism.
 Ensuring that a child with autism has the right support in educational settings and that their social, emotional, and behavioural needs are well understood across settings is essential.
-This will also enable then to develop their own social skills and competencies.

 Everyone’s experience of autism is different.
 The ‘Amazing Things Happen’ video by Alexander Amelines provides an interesting and useful explanation of autism.
 This can be accessed via You Tube and can be found in several different languages.
 There are also additional episodes which look at diversity, communication, perception, behaviour and strengths.